makersacademy/news-summary-challenge/APPROACH.md

 6. Testing framework exports describe, it and expect.
 These are imported in the testing file

+- using the require function to import module

 **EXTRA: Implement colors in your terminal**

 [Link to colorful text in terminal page](https://coderwall.com/p/yphywg/printing-colorful-text-in-terminal-when-run-node-js-script)